MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 ![](./images/072.png)

-9) The loss function will include the loss computer for observed and unobserved pairs.
+9) The loss function will include the loss computed for observed and unobserved pairs.

 ![](./images/073.png)